accosmin-org/libnano/docs/mlearn.md

 It is often useful to either represent the feature values of a dataset differently (e.g. flattening them for training and evaluating linear models) or to generate new feature values (e.g. quadratic terms of the original feature values).
 Libnano provides the `generator_t` interface to support these cases.
 The generated features can be categorical (single-class and multi-class), continuous or structured and take into account if the original feature values are missing.

-Multiple generators can be combined on a given dataset using a `dataset_generator_t` object.
-Then an iterator-like wrapper simplies the usage for particular ML models as following:
+Multiple generators can be combined on a given dataset using a `dataset_t` object.
+Then an iterator-like wrapper simplifies the usage for particular ML models as following:

 * `flatten_iterator_t` - useful for flattening the generated features to train and evaluate dense models like linear models or feed-forward neural networks.
 This iterator supports caching of the inputs and the targets, access by grouping samples in fixed-size batches and access in both the single-threaded and the multi-threaded cases.

 * `select_iterator_t` - useful for train and evaluating models that perform explicit feature selection like gradient boosting.
 This iterator supports grouping features by type (e.g. categorical, continuous or categorical) and access in both the single-threaded and the multi-threaded cases.

 The builtin feature generators are available from their associated factory with: